oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     then be retrieved using :meth:`~AsyncCursor.getarraydmlrowcounts()`.

-    Both the ``batcherrors`` parameter and the ``arraydmlrowcounts`` parameter can only be true when executing an insert, update, delete or merge statement; in all other cases an error will be raised.
+    Both the ``batcherrors`` parameter and the ``arraydmlrowcounts`` parameter can only be True when executing an insert, update, delete, or merge statement.
+In all other cases, an error will be raised.

-    For maximum efficiency, it is best to use the :meth:`~AsyncCursor.setinputsizes()` method to specify the parameter types and sizes ahead of time; in particular, None is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.
+    For maximum efficiency, it is best to use the :meth:`~AsyncCursor.setinputsizes()` method to specify the parameter types and sizes ahead of time.
+In particular, the value None is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.

 .. method:: AsyncCursor.fetchall()